cedricwalter/cedricwalter.github.io/_posts/2008-07-18-maven-reusing-test-classes-across-multi-modules-projects.md

 Maven is also introducing some conventions:

--&gt; name is most of the time the artifactId
+-> name is most of the time the artifactId
--&gt; version being the version number of the artifact, simply don’t use something containing SNAPSHOTS
+-> version being the version number of the artifact, simply don’t use something containing SNAPSHOTS
  in it as it is considered being non stable by some plugin (maven-release-plugin for example)
--&gt; classifier is either
+-> classifier is either

 - empty like for ex: jaxb-1.2.jar and then it will contains the binary package of the library jaxb
 - source like for ex: jaxb-1.2-source.jar